dps923/winter2020/notes/week03.md

 ## DPS923 MAP523 Week 3 Notes

+> Thursday, January 16 - classroom lecture
+> Monday, January 20 - hands-on in the computer-lab

 The theme for this week is to continue with interaction topics, which keep building upon your recent knowledge and experience.

 <br>